CMU-17770-Fall24/vm-dynamic-analysis/README.md

 ## Submitting the Project

 This repo serves as the project specification.
-For grading, we would like you to fork [Wizard](https://github.com/titzer/wizard-engine.git) privately.
+For grading, we would like you to fork [Wizard](https://github.com/titzer/wizard-engine/tree/63e11f0343f4e4343660d9f395078b1083d69a2e) privately, and build it with this exact commit hash of [Virgil](https://github.com/titzer/virgil/tree/454a941b93ea25137d3ad12dcfdb8d82f1449d1b).
-Since Wizard is under active development, we recommend resetting the repository to the **exact commit** in this repo, which will be used for grading.
+Note that these aren't the HEAD of the main branch since both Virgil & Wizard are under active development.
+We intend to use these exact commits specified for grading.

 Make sure all the implemented monitors are present within `src/monitors` in the repository during submission.
 Add the TA (Github ID: arjunr2) as a collaborator to the project.